Loki-1/Tomcat/README.md

 Unable to access Tomcat server URL in browser?

-a)make sure port 8080 is opened in security groups - AWS ec2 instance.
+a)make sure port 8080 is opened in security groups - AWS ec2 instance..